IsaacCheng9/machine-learning-in-chess/README.md

 1. Download a data set from the
    [Lichess Open Database](https://database.lichess.org/#standard_games).
-2. Decompress the data into a PGN file (.pgn) -- instructions are provided on the Lichess Open Database page under the 'Decompress .zst' heading.
+2. Decompress the data into a PGN file (.pgn) – instructions are provided on the Lichess Open Database page under the 'Decompress .zst' heading.
 3. Split the PGN file into six smaller PGN files, each containing up to a specified number of games (e.g. 1,000,000) with pgn-extract.
 See the section above for detailed instructions:
    [Splitting a PGN File with pgn-extract](#splitting-a-pgn-file-with-pgn-extract)
-4. Extract the game metadata from PGN files to Parquet files by running `convert_pgn_to_parquet.py` and providing the name of the original PGN file (before it was split).
+4. Extract the game metadata from PGN files to a CSV file and a folder of Parquet files by running `convert_pgn_to_parquet.py` and providing the name of the original PGN file (before it was split, e.g.
+   `lichess_db_standard_rated_2022-01.pgn`).
+5. (Optional) If you want to use data sets from multiple months (like in our study), merge the CSV files from the previous step into a single CSV file and a folder of Parquet files by running `merge_csv_files.py` and providing the paths of the CSV files to merge.
-5. Change the `DATA_PATH` variable to the path of the directory containing the Parquet files in `analyse_csv_data.ipynb`, and then run the notebook.
+6. Change the `DATA_PATH` variable to the path of the directory containing the Parquet files in `analyse_csv_data.ipynb`, and then run the notebook.